 Yamaoka sadly dies not long after the battle, leaving the party temporarily alone in the hospital.
-Thankfully, it’s only a short walk to a doctor that will heal you for free, but you’ll have to dive head-first into proper Persona 1 gameplay right after that.
+Thankfully, it’s only a short walk to a doctor that will heal you for free, but you’ll have to dive head-first into proper Persona 1 gameplay if you want to escape.
 That means setting up your party, getting used to the weird quasi-tactical battle system and its very, very slow animations, and of course, your Personas.
-At this point in the game, everyone has only one Persona, which simplifies things immensely, as does the fact that no one has any firearms (as in the SMT games, P1 characters can use both melee weapons and firearms, but also like SMT1, you have to earn it first).
+At this point in the game, everyone has only one Persona, which simplifies things immensely, as does the fact that no one has any firearms (as in the SMT games, P1 characters can use both melee weapons and firearms, but also like SMT1, you have to earn the latter).
 You can summon the Personas to cast magic, and unusually, the cost of all the Persona’s spells are identical, based on the Persona, not the spell.
 This means that a Persona could be able to cast a powerful spell for cheap or a garbage spell for a huge MP drain if you aren’t careful, something to be mindful of.
 You also have to get your head around the game’s absurd 28-element system, only some of which are actually explained in game.
 For example, the game will happily announce that an enemy is weak against firearms, without mentioning that there are four kinds of firearms (pistols, rifles, shotguns, submachine guns) and the enemy is only weak to one of them and won’t say which!
 It’s not a lot of help, and that may be deliberate.